FAQs

 Our most popular training package is the MSF Basic RiderCourse (see below).
 See Course by Course Comparison for an explanation and comparison of all our training options.

 Our MSF Basic RiderCourse (BRC) is for new riders without any motorcycle experience.
 This is a group class of up to 12 students with 2 instructors.
-This is an intense two day course and includes an online learning component (eCourse) done prior to attending, a short classroom session and 10 hours on the motorcycle.
+This is an intense two day course and includes an online learning component (eCourse) done prior to attending and 11 hours on the motorcycle.
 It is intended to teach you the basics of safe motorcycle operation and provides a road test waiver upon successful completion.

 Check out our New Riders page for more information.